There is so much talk about eating seasonally. Why not take that same approach to…

 Kayak with Manatees in Crystal Rivers

 During cooler months, over 400 manatees migrate to Kings Bay, the headwaters of the Crystal River.
 Florida Kayak Company offers public and private three-hour kayak excursions where participants are encouraged to passively observe this unique species.
-Though these aquatic mammals often weigh over 1,000 pounds, they really are gentle giants who love to slowly swim as they munch on sea grass.
-Manatees are an endangered species, and Crystal River is one of the only rivers in Florida where people can legally observe them in their natural habitat.
+Though these aquatic mammals often weigh over 1,000 pounds, they are gentle giants who love to swim slowly as they munch on seagrass.
+Manatees are an endangered species, and the Crystal River is one of the only rivers in Florida where people can legally observe them in their natural habitat.
 Best part?
 This eco-tour donates 10 percent of tour fees toward manatee conservation.

 I love the Florida Keys.
 In fact, my husband and I honeymooned there!
 Key West gets all the press, but for less of a party vibe, check out Islamorada.
-Known as the sport fishing capital of the world, there’s plenty of opportunities to get out on the water.
+Known as the sport fishing capital of the world, there are plenty of opportunities to get out on the water.
 Whether that’s reeling in snapper in the backcountry or deep-sea fishing for sailfish, the variety of fish in this area is staggering.
-There’s a few charter companies on this key, and you can’t go wrong with Bud N’ Mary’s.
-Established in 1944, this old school charter company teems with character and employs passionate guides who know the best fishing spots, and will clean anything that’s good eating.
+There are a few charter companies on this key, and you can’t go wrong with Bud N’ Mary’s.
+Established in 1944, this old-school charter company teems with character and employs passionate guides who know the best fishing spots and will clean anything good for eating.
 They’ll even bait the hook for you if you’re a wimp like me!

 Bring your fish to Lazy Days, a restaurant just down the road from Bud N’ Mary’s.
 This beachfront restaurant will cook your catch for a small fee.
 You choose the preparation and sides.
 Just try not to fill up on the complimentary banana bread before your meal arrives.